Dividend: History

-In the financial history of the world, the Dutch East India Company (VOC) was the first recorded (public) company ever to pay regular dividends.
-The VOC paid annual dividends worth around 18 percent of the value of the shares for almost 200 years of existence (1602–1800).
+The Dutch East India Company (VOC) was the first recorded (public) company to pay regular dividends.
+The VOC paid annual dividends worth around 18 percent of the value of its shares for almost 200 years of its existence (1602–1800).

-In common-law jurisdictions, courts have typically refused to intervene in companies' dividend policies, giving directors wide discretion as to the declaration or payment of dividends.
+In common law jurisdictions, courts have typically refused to intervene in companies' dividend policies, giving directors wide discretion as to the declaration or payment of dividends.
 The principle of non-interference was established in the Canadian case of Burland v Earle (1902), the British case of Bond v Barrow Haematite Steel Co (1902), and the Australian case of Miles v Sydney Meat-Preserving Co Ltd (1912).
-However in Sumiseki Materials Co Ltd v Wambo Coal Pty Ltd (2013) the Supreme Court of New South Wales broke with this precedent and recognised a shareholder's contractual right to a dividend.
+However in Sumiseki Materials Co Ltd v Wambo Coal Pty Ltd (2013) the Supreme Court of New South Wales broke with this precedent and recognised the shareholder's contractual right to a dividend.